theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 Gmail is probably the most widely used email service.

-Ditch that.
+Move away from that.

 Go with [ProtonMail](https://proton.go2cloud.org/aff_c?offer_id=15&aff_id=1721&source=blog).

-I like ProtonMail because it allows you to manage your encryption keys.
+I like ProtonMail because it allows you to manage your encryption keys, has a pretty simple UI, no fuzz and allows to send and receive secure and encrypted emails.

 You can export the default ones, import your own encryption keys etc. All communication is secured with end-to-end encryption.
 No IP-logs are retained.

-Did I mention that their code is available on [GitHub](https://github.com/ProtonMail)?
+Their code is available on [GitHub](https://github.com/ProtonMail).

 # Phone